 This is why “avoidance” is the operative word for managing a peanut allergy.
 However, this isn’t as simple or easy as that one word suggests.

 Now it may be obvious not to eat a peanut butter cookie, but many sources of peanut are not obvious.
 For example, peanut may be used in making egg rolls.
 You must also be aware of cross-contamination in kitchens – which occurs from using shared pans (the wok used for those egg rolls) or a peanut-butter-coated knife that’s thrust into a jam jar, leaving residue.
 There can also be issues of traces of peanuts in packaged or baked goods.

 For a parent or person dealing with a newly diagnosed peanut allergy, getting used to looking out for peanut can feel overwhelming.
-But once you get the hang of some basics, you’ll find that peanut allergy is quite manageable.
+But once you get the hang of some basics, you’ll find that managing peanut allergy is possible.
 It just requires knowledge, sticking to certain rules and a new level of vigilance around food.